 Please note that Melcor has opted to use notice and access for the delivery of meeting materials to shareholders.
-Under notice and access, shareholders will receive a Notice & Access Notification with instructions on how to access our proxy material for the fiscal year ended December 31, 2021.
+Under notice and access, shareholders will receive a Notice & Access Notification with instructions on how to access our proxy material for the fiscal year ended December 31, 2022.
 This Notice also provides instructions on how to vote online and how to request a paper copy of the proxy materials by mail.
-For your vote to be recorded, it must be received by our transfer agent, Odyssey Trust Company, no later than 11:00 AM MT on May 17, 2022.
+For your vote to be recorded, it must be received by our transfer agent, Odyssey Trust Company, no later than 11:00 AM MT on April 24, 2023.

-Shareholders as at March 30, 2022 will be entitled to vote live at the online meeting.
-If you acquired your shares after this time and wish to vote them at the meeting, please refer to the instructions on page 5, "What if I acquired my shares after March 30, 2022?"
+Shareholders as at March 8, 2023 will be entitled to vote at the meeting or via proxy by the proxy deadline.
+If you acquired your shares after this time and wish to vote them at the meeting, please refer to the instructions on page 5, "What if I acquired my shares after March 8, 2023?"

-Dated as of the 24th day of March 2022.

-BY ORDER OF THE BOARD OF DIRECTORS
+Dated as of the 16th day of March 2023.
+BY ORDER OF THE BOARD OF DIRECTORS aomi stufina